 (3) Making historians: experiences, culture and self-fashioning

-The idea here would be to achieve a sort of comparative perspective on case examples of 19th and 20th century historians, or groups of historians, analysing the interplay of varying formative experiences, modes of group culture and modes of self-fashioning, and their importance for the writing of history.
-How can historical writing be a form of self-fashioning, of succumbing to and confirming group discipline, and of rewriting one's formative experiences?
+The idea here would be to achieve a sort of comparative perspective on case examples of 19th and 20th-century historians, or groups of historians, analysing the interplay of varying formative experiences, modes of group culture and modes of self-fashioning, and their importance for the writing of history.
+How can historical writing be a form of self-fashioning, succumbing to and confirming group discipline, and rewriting one’s formative experiences?
 In an attempt to answer this question, the making of historians as writers could be represented as a sort of mutual interrelating of contingent individual life, social contexts and text.
 Historians would appear as focal points between institutional standards and arrangements, social powers, moral codes, emotional dispositions, ideological commitments, and aesthetic ideas.
 Which notion of authorship does this suggestion imply?

 9 Oct 11-13 General Introduction.
 Bo Stråth, Henning Trüper, Niklas Olsen, Gosia Pakier

 16 Oct 11-13 Ideology and Social Sciences.
 Michael Freeden, Oxford University (Villa La Fonte, s.
 A)